Is Clickbait Ever Okay? (7 Clickbait Examples)

 How To Make A DIY Rain Barrel In 8 Simple Steps

-7. Avoid Sensationalist Text
+9. Avoid Sensationalist Text

 If you want to build credibility and avoid the cons of clickbait we mentioned, then you should avoid using negative life events to scare people into clicking on your title.
 Trading on salacious gossip is also likely to cross the line.
-Avoid phrases like “You’ll Never Believe…” so that you aren’t tarred with the same brush as this:
+Avoid phrases like “You’ll Never Believe…” so that you aren’t tarred with the same brush as these examples:

 Although clickbait in its strictest sense may not be okay, the techniques it uses certainly can be put to good use in attracting people to read what you’ve written.
-The key point, whichever technique (or combination of them) you use, is to ensure that they give an honest and accurate indication of the content.
+The key point, whichever technique (or combination of them) you use, is to ensure that it gives an honest and accurate indication of the content.
 Concentrate on creating engaging content first, then write your title to fit, and you won’t go wrong.

 Your email address will not be published.